The Play’s The Thing

 Scene break

-If I’d thought Evan was beautiful clothed, well, I don’t know the words to describe him nude.
+If I’d thought Evan was beautiful clothed, well, I don’t have the words to describe him nude.
 Maybe Keats or Whitman or someone of that ilk could do him justice.
 I didn’t even try.
 I just enjoyed the show and got hard and shrugged it off till I could relieve my frustration under the covers at night.

 Evan was a sensation at school.
 Any boy who looked like him would have been, but that was silly to say because there was no other boy with his looks.

 The thing was, he was uncomfortable with the attention he got.
 He was more like me than I’d suspected, more introvert than extrovert.
 He was friendly enough one-on-one but looking as he did, he attracted a crowd, so he was uncomfortable much of the time we were out.
-I tried to be there with him at the times a crowd could form, like at mealtimes and times that were unscheduled down hours.
+I tried to be there with him at the times a crowd could form, like at mealtimes and times that were unscheduled free hours.
 We coped.
 I had meant to stand up for myself this year, knowing that would be easier said than done.
 Standing up for Evan, though, that came easily and brought me out of my shell like no one’s business.
 I was surprised that when I became confrontational, others backed down.
 Big surprise for me who, as a boy, had grown up shy.

 - Part Two -